deriv-com/flutter-chart/README.md

 );
 ```

-Supply `activeMarker` to show active marker on the chart.
+Supply `activeMarker` to show an active marker on the chart.
-See `/example` for a complete implementation.
+See [example](example) for a complete implementation.

 ```dart
 Chart(